-You should consider whether the person had a distinctive face or feature.
+[ADD IF THERE WAS EVIDENCE THAT THE ALLEGED OFFENDER HAD A DISTINCTIVE FACE OR FEATURE] You should consider whether the person had a distinctive face or feature.e

-c.
-If there was evidence that a weapon was involved.
-You should consider whether the witness saw a weapon during the event.
+[ADD IF THERE WAS EVIDENCE THAT A WEAPON WAS INVOLVED] You should consider whether the witness saw a weapon during the event.
 If the event is of short duration, the visible presence of a weapon may distract the witness's attention away from the person's face.

-But the longer the event, the more time the witness may have to get used to the presence of a weapon and focus on the person's face.vi a.
-If there was evidence that the witness and the person identified are family members, friends, or longtime acquaintances.
+But the longer the event, the more time the witness may have to get used to the presence of a weapon and focus on the person's face.f

 2. Characteristics of the witness.
 You should consider the physical and mental characteristics of the witness when the observation was made.
 For example, how good was the witness's eyesight?
 Was the witness experiencing illness, injury, or fatigue?
 Was the witness under a high level of stress?
-High levels of stress may reduce a person's ability to make an accurate identification.
+High levels of stress may reduce a person's ability to make an accurate identification.g [ADD IF THERE WAS EVIDENCE THAT THE WITNESS AND THE PERSON IDENTIFIED ARE FAMILY MEMBERS, FRIENDS, OR LONGTIME

-If the person identified is a witness's family member, friend, or longtime acquaintance, you should consider the witness's prior familiarity with the person.
+ACQUAINTANCES] If the person identified is a witness's family member, friend, or longtime acquaintance, you should consider the witness's prior familiarity with the person.h

-b.
-If there was evidence that drugs or alcohol were involved.
-You should consider whether, at the time of the observation, the witness was under the influence of alcohol or drugs and, if so, to what degree.
+[ADD IF THERE WAS EVIDENCE THAT DRUGS OR ALCOHOL WERE INVOLVED] You should consider whether, at the time of the observation, the witness was under the influence of alcohol or drugs and, if so, to what degree.